Who is Teaching?

 Alex Stahnke is a renowned QLD Chess instructor.
 He started playing at the age of 8 and has been professionally teaching since 2013.
 Alex soon fell in love with chess, and at age 10, he was playing 100 online bullet (one minute) games everyday.
 He is an elite player with a peak ACF rating of 2030.

 In Tasmania, 2010 he became outright under 14 year old Australian Chess Champion.
 The elite competition went over the course of two weeks with only one match per day (time control - 90 minutes + 30 seconds increment each move).
 Top juniors from across the nation attended, and it was during this time that Alex fell in love with teaching.
-He coached himself to victory; studied previous games of his opponents and learned new opening lines.
+He coached himself to victory; studied previous games of his opponents and learned new opening theory.

 Alex was in his best career form, also winning the 2010 Sydney International Challengers tournament.
 He finished with an impressive score of 8/9 and a performance FIDE rating of 2105.
 He won his final game of the competition with a Knight + Bishop + King vs King endgame.
 This is a position that some Grandmasters find difficult to win.